Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 The alternating picket fence slat – also called Shadow Box fencing – is shown in this video from Lowe’s Home Improvement:

-Alright, you’ve completed all your fencing homework, and now you’re ready to start your project.
+You’ve completed all your fencing homework and are now ready to start your project.

-First, make sure the land is clear of tree limbs, brush, or other junk that would hinder building your new privacy fence.
+First, make sure the land is free of tree limbs, brush, or other debris that could hinder the construction of your new privacy fence.

-Since you’ve already had the land surveyed, you should already have the fence measurements but double-check to be sure.
+Since you’ve already surveyed the land, you should have the fence measurements but double-check to be sure.
 I also typically recommend getting a little more material than you need.

 Now it’s time to mark the perimeter and layout your post locations.
 Mark the spots with batter boards and tie a string around the perimeter (should be nailed/screwed to each batter board).